International Education in São Paulo

 If you’d rather avoid the chaos, consider going outside the city proper to areas like Santana de Parnaiba and its surroundings.
 Away from the hustle and bustle and up in the hills, there are a few select international schools that might just be what you’re looking for.

 Wherever your school is located, it will most likely provide for full primary and secondary education, from ages 2 or 3 right up to 18.
 As with other major cities, Sao Paulo’s international schools have very high standards of education.
 Multiple languages including Portugese and English are offered across the board, native speaking teachers are common, and extra curricular activities are part and parcel of the deal.

-Below, we have compiled our top 10 international schools in São Paulo.
+Below, we have compiled the top 10 international schools in São Paulo according to our users.
 However, there are another 19 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in São Paulo based on your requirements.